 Step 5: Pass the DANB CDA exam (six to eight weeks)

 Certification and licensure requirements for the CDA exam can differ from state to state, but the DANB has curricular authority in all 50 states.
 In the 39 of these states where certification is necessary, the three exams that constitute the DANB certification total 320 questions.

 Pearson Inc.’s VUE testing centers host the tests.
-As mentioned above, there are three individual exams required to receive a CDA certification through the DANB, which includes the General Chairside Assisting (GC) exam, the Radiation Health and Safety (RHS) exam, and the Infection Control (ICE) exam.
+As mentioned above, there are three individual exams required to receive a CDA certification through the DANB, which include the General Chairside Assisting (GC) exam, the Radiation Health and Safety (RHS) exam, and the Infection Control (ICE) exam.
 The test has a possible 900 points; a passing score is 400.

-Step 6: Get an entry-level CDA position (timeline varies).
+Step 6: Get an entry-level CDA position (timeline varies)

 Dentistry-centric job boards such as the one operated by the American Dental Assistants Association (requires membership), DentalGrind.com (requires membership), or iHireDental.com host job listings for dental professionals of all walks and degree levels.

 Many valuable and informative resources are available for prospective dental assisting students, from non-profits to representative organizations to job boards.
 Below are some of the most salient and valuable resources for those wishing to pursue a career pathway via DANB-certified dental assistants.